madfriend/shaken-not-stirred/readme.md

 Once you enter one of these terms in the search field, filtering is disabled for all terms.

 Some debugging output can be found in the console.

+## Future work

+- use vanilla JS instead of jQuery
+- add extension icon (click on which should toggle the filtering)
+- make this extension an all-purpose sanitizer: e.g. some titles definitely need to be cleared of links, years, etc)